 Welcome to the MACD program!
-The faculty assigned to the MACD program come from a variety of philosophical and professional backgrounds and are here to assist you along your educational journey.
+The MACD program faculty come from a variety of philosophical and professional backgrounds and are here to assist you along your educational journey.
 We look forward to meeting each of you and learning more about your interest areas within the growing field of Child Development.